kobynwinn/plantcam/plant detection explained.md

     </script>
 ````

 For the Most part your site fully works but there is one thing.
-The Tempature and Is Soil Wet Text Objects Won't Update ever that is a bad thing.
-So finally lets add a Dynapacally updateing part to this whole site.
+The Temperature and Is Soil Wet Text Objects Won't Update ever that is a bad thing.
+So finally lets add a Dynamically updating part to this whole site.
 ````html
 <!-- Same as Above but at http://localhost:5000/Dy_update and gets data back to update Tempature and Is Soil Wet -->
   <script>